bc-anaisabel/juniperus_paper/README.md

 ## Pipeline for analyzing Illumina MiSeq paired-end data from fungal communities

+I am working with Illumina MiSeq paired-end data using the ITS2 rDNA region for metabarcoding of fungal communities.

-This repository contains the scripts for:
+In this repository you can find scripts for:

 1) Denoising Illumina MiSeq pair-end data (AMPtk)
 2) Creating the OTU table and assigning taxonomy (AMPtk)